rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 ## Deciding which Migration Route to take: Compatibility Considerations

+Incompatible features can be either referenced in policies or in the source code.
+RabbitMQ completes strict validation of arguments for queue declaration and consumption.
+Therefore, for migration, you must clean up all the mentions of incompatible features from the source code.
+For some of these features, it is as simple as just removing corresponding strings but other features require a change in the way queues are being used.
+All these features are described below.

+The general policies and arguments related to mirroring are:`ha-mode`, `ha-params` `ha-sync-mode`, `ha-promote-on-shutdown`, `ha-promote-on-failure`, and `queue-master-locator`.

+The migration process you take can be one of the following:
-[Migrating the Queues by Virtual Host](#migrate-the-queues-by-virtual-host) is probably the most efficient migration path you can take if it is an option for you.
+* [Migrating the Queues by Virtual Host](#migrate-the-queues-by-virtual-host) is probably the most efficient migration path you can take if it is an option for you.
 If all the incompatible features are cleaned up or moved to policies, the existing code work with both  mirrored classic queues and quorum queues.
 You only need to change the connection parameters to the new virtual host that you created for the quorum queues.

-[Migrating in Place](#migrate-in-place) means you re-use the same virtual host.
+* [Migrating in Place](#migrate-in-place) means you re-use the same virtual host.
 You must be able to stop all consumers and producers for a given queue.

 Before deciding which migration method you can use, you must first find the mirrored classic queues and the features they are using.